 Tenaris's Italian subsidiary Dalmine received on December 27, 2019, a tax assessment from the Italian tax authorities related to fiscal year 2014.
-As of March 31, 2020, the claim amounted to approximately EUR25.1 million (approximately \$27.5 million), comprising EUR20.7 million (approximately \$22.7 million) in principal and EUR4.4 million (approximately \$4.8 million) in interest and penalties.
-In the report for a tax audit conducted in 2019, the Italian tax inspectors indicated that they also intend to bring claims for fiscal year 2015 with respect to the same matters; as of March 31, 2020, these additional claims would amount to approximately EUR10.3 million (approximately \$11.3 million), comprising EUR8.1 million (approximately \$8.9 million) in principal and EUR2.2 million (approximately \$2.2 million) in interest and penalties.
+As of June 30, 2020, the claim amounted to approximately EUR25.3 million (approximately \$28.4 million), comprising EUR20.7 million (approximately \$23.2 million) in principal and EUR4.6 million (approximately \$5.2 million) in interest and penalties.
+In the report for a tax audit conducted in 2019, the Italian tax inspectors indicated that they also intend to bring claims for fiscal year 2015 with respect to the same matters; as of June 30, 2020, these additional claims would amount to approximately EUR10.3 million (approximately \$11.6 million), comprising EUR8.1 million (approximately \$9.1 million) in principal and EUR2.2 million (approximately \$2.5 million) in interest and penalties.
 The claims mainly refer to the compensation for certain intercompany transactions involving Dalmine in connection with sales of products and R&D activities.
-Based on the counsel's advice, Tenaris believes that it is unlikely that the ultimate resolution of these matters will result in a material obligation.
+On July 27, 2020, Dalmine filed a first-instance appeal before the Milan tax court against the 2014 tax assessment.
+Based on the advice of counsel, Tenaris believes that it is unlikely that the ultimate resolution of these matters will result in a material obligation.